mchaov/algorithm-playground/README.md

 Implemented with the new private field syntax available from Nodejs 12.x.

 Using arrays internally.
 Quite simple and easy to do with JS.

+### Priority Queue

+Has the ability to keep the elements sorted based on default or provided predicate.

 ### Linked list